Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ## Upgrading Program.cs

-It's highly recomended to follow the migration guide to [v6](../../v6/breaking-changes/) if your application still hasn't been upgraded to from v4 or v5.
+It's highly recommended to follow the migration guide to [v6](../../v6/breaking-changes/) if your application still hasn't been upgraded to v6 from v4 or v5.

-In previous versions Altinn provided code and registration of custom/override services where hard to separate.
+In previous versions Altinn provided code and registration of custom/override services which were hard to separate.
-As an attempt to make it easier to see customer provided services we have extracted most of our code and introduced a new method at the top of Program.cs
+As an attempt to make it easier to see customer provided services, we have extracted most of our code and introduced a new method at the top of Program.cs

 Steps: